-- 31. Paragraph 290.168 of the Code states that firms may provide services related to the preparation of accounting records and financial statements to an audit client that is not a public interest entity where the services are of a routine or mechanical nature, so long as any self-review threat created is reduced to an acceptable level.
-Services that are routine or mechanical in nature require little to no professional judgement from the professional accountant.
-Some examples of such services are: - Preparing payroll calculations or reports based on client-originated data for approval and payment by the client. - Recording recurring transactions for which amounts are easily determinable from source documents or originating data, such as a utility bill where the client has determined or approved the appropriate account classification. - Recording a transaction for which the client has already determined the amount to be recorded, even though the transaction involves a significant degree of subjectivity. - Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values. - Posting client-approved entries to the trial balance. - Preparing financial statements based on information in the client-approved trial balance and preparing the related notes based on client-approved records.
+- 30. Paragraph R601.5 in Chapter A of the revised Code requires that a firm or a network firm shall not provide to an audit client that is not a public interest entity accounting and bookkeeping services including preparing financial statements on which the firm will express an opinion or financial information which forms the basis of such financial statements, unless: - (a) The services are of a routine or mechanical nature, and - (b) The firm addresses any threats that are created by providing such services that are not at an acceptable level. - 31.
+Paragraph 601.4 A1 in Chapter A of the revised Code states that accounting and bookkeeping services that are routine or mechanical in nature require little or no professional judgement.
+Some examples of these services are: - Preparing payroll calculations or reports based on client-originated data for approval and payment by the client. - Recording recurring transactions for which amounts are easily determinable from source documents or originating data, such as a utility bill where the client has determined or approved the appropriate account classification. - Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values. - Posting transactions coded by the client to the general ledger. - Posting client-approved entries to the trial balance. - Preparing financial statements based on information in the client-approved trial balance and preparing the related notes based on client-approved records.